JSSAlertView/JSSAlertView/README.md

 # JSSAlertView

-A custom "modal" alert view for iOS 7 and 8 written in Swift, with a couple basic themes and support for custom icons and fonts.
+A custom "modal" alert view for iOS 7+ written in Swift, with a couple basic themes and support for custom icons and fonts.
 Inspired by and modeled after [vikmeup's](https://github.com/vikmeup) [SCLAlertView](https://github.com/vikmeup/SCLAlertView-Swift).

 ![BackgroundImage](https://raw.githubusercontent.com/stakes/JSSAlertView/master/gh-demo.gif)